As a 20-year-old bomber pilot in World War II, Lieutenant George Bush always thought someone else would get hit by enemy fire.

 His words on being rescued: “Happy to be aboard.”

-He spent a month on the submarine, often standing the midnight-to-4 a.m. watch.
-He recounted those nights:
+He then spent a month on the submarine, often standing the midnight-to-4 a.m. watch.
+Much later, he recounted those nights:

 I had time to reflect, to go deep inside myself and search for answers.
 People talk about a kind of foxhole Christianity, where you’re in trouble and think you’re going to die, and so you want to make everything right with God and everybody else right there in the last minute.